The path-missing and path-free complexes of a directed graph: Introduction

 Here and in the following, we say that a simplicial complex $\tup{W, \Delta}$ is ``homotopy-equivalent to a sphere of dimension $-1$'' if $\Delta = \set{\varnothing}$.
 (Such a complex is often called an \emph{irrelevant complex}, and its geometric realization is the empty space.)
+Moreover, we agree to consider the empty complex $\tup{W, \varnothing}$ to be contractible.

 Now we move on to $\Pf{G}$.
 If $s = t$, then $\Pf{G} = \varnothing$, since any subset of $E$ contains the trivial $s-t$-path in this case.
 If $E = \varnothing$ and $s \neq t$, then $\Pf{G} = \set{\varnothing}$.
-In all other cases, the homotopy type of $\Pf{G}$ is determined by the following theorem:
+In all other cases, the homotopy type of $\Pf{G}$ is determined by the following theorem.